vivekmiryala/Movies-RAG-Agent/README.md

 # How to Use The Model
 - Firstly, install all the required dependencies of the model
-- Now create an .env file and save your OpenAi api key in the dotenv file
+- Now create an .env file and save your OpenAI api key in the dotenv file
 - Run the Notebook
 - In the chatbox,Enter the movie name and the results will appear